 - Local skills gap.
 UTC Portsmouth is here to help fill a skills gap.
-At the moment, there aren’t enough 18 year-old school graduates with the skills to go into STEM careers or university degree courses.
+At the moment, there aren’t enough 18-year-old school graduates with the skills to go into STEM careers or university degree courses.
 Also, more girls than average come to UTC Portsmouth.
-This is because employers in Science, Technology, Engineering and Mathematics careers are recruiting more women to fulfill vital roles.
+This is because employers in Science, Technology, Engineering and Mathematics careers are recruiting more women to fulfil vital roles.

 - Love maths.
 It’s essential that all UTC Portsmouth students enjoy and are confident about maths, because maths is an important part of our curriculum.